Farah Nazeer

 Chief Executive Officer, Women’s Aid

-In December 2025, the UK Government published Freedom from Violence and Abuse: a cross-government strategy to build a safer society for women and girls, marking a landmark policy commitment to tackle Violence Against Women and Girls (VAWG) over the next decade.
-This strategy reframes VAWG as not just a criminal justice issue, but a deeply rooted societal problem demanding coordinated action across government, services, communities, and the private and voluntary sectors.
+In December 2025, the UK Government published Freedom from Violence and Abuse: A Cross-Government Strategy to Build a Safer Society for Women and Girls, marking a landmark policy commitment to tackling violence against women and girls (VAWG) over the next decade.
+This strategy reframes VAWG not just as a criminal justice issue, but as a deeply rooted societal problem demanding coordinated action across government, services, communities, and the private and voluntary sectors.

-Don’t miss this opportunity to hear crucial updates, network, and contribute to a safer society for women and girls.
+Don’t miss this opportunity to hear crucial updates, network with peers, and contribute to building a safer society for women and girls.
+Choose to attend either in person or online.

 Interested in sponsoring this event?
 Click here for sponsorship opportunities.